matt4499/mHermitCraftPlugin/README.md

 - One Player Sleep
   > Only 1 player has to be sleeping in order to change the time to day.
+  > Checks if a player is still sleeping before changing the time
+  > Only changes the time once, incase multiple people sleep at the same time.

 - Mob Head Drops
   > Drops mob heads when a player kills them.
 (Not all mobs added yet)